ianmiell/shutit-coreos-do/README.md

-# coreos-do-setup
-Automate the creation of a coreos cluster on digital ocean
+Creates a coreos cluster on digital ocean.